Checkfront/API/README.md

 "session": {
 "id": "rtdv4osethqurlmqgi55mcrkm4",
 "slip": {
-"1": "3.20130303X1-guests.1",
+"1": "3.3.030303X1-guests.1",
 }
 },
 ```

+### Add more items to a session

+Depending on your platform or SDK, the session can be passed in the form of a cookie or in the query string.
+For the sake of documenation we'll pass it in the query string.

+	GET /api/3.0/session?slip=3.3.030303X1-guests.1&session_id=rtdv4osethqurlmqgi55mcrkm4

+If you wish to add multiple items at once, you can supply the SLIP in the form of an array.

+	GET /api/3.0/session?slip=[]3.3.030303X1-guests.1&slip[]=2.3.030303X1-guests.2&session_id=rtdv4osethqurlmqgi55mcrkm4

 ### Getting session details

 You can fetch the details of the purposed booking by accessing the session object.
 The item details will be returned with any request to the booking session.

-	GET /api/2.1/session?slip=3.20130303X1-guests.1

-If you wish to add multiple items at once, you can supply the SLIP in the form of an array.

-	GET /api/2.1/session?slip=[]3.20130303X1-guests.1&slip[]=2.20130303X1-guests.2

-### Add more items to a session

-Depending on your platform or SDK, the session can be passed in the form of a cookie or in the query string.
-For the sake of documenation we'll pass it in the query string.

-	GET /api/2.1/session?slip=3.20130303X1-guests.1&slip=rtdv4osethqurlmqgi55mcrkm4
+	GET /api/3.0/session?session_id=rtdv4osethqurlmqgi55mcrkm4

 ## Creating A Booking